DanialArab/Transformers/README.md

   + Self-attention mechanism can process input data in parallel allowing for more efficient and scalable models
   + We use masking in the masked attention in the decoder to prevent future information leakage
-  + Encoder helps the model understand the input in the sense of machine understanding, we can also think of the encoder as a translator that listens to some input and converts it into numbers that capture the important part of the input, it processes the input data and extracts meaning from it, this meaning is represented by numbers in vectors called embeddings
-  + decoder is in charge of generating the output, it takes the output of the encoder, which is the understanding of the input, and starts generating text token by token, decoder takes the numbers produced by the encoder and converts them into words
   + Input embeddings: each word in the input is converted into a token and each token is associated with a number called token id. ?????????
   + Positional encoding: Transformers do not process sequences step by step, instead transformers process the inputs all at once in parallel.
 So to retain the order of the sequence transformers use something called positional encoding, which is basically a number that is added to the input embeddings, the goal is to provide the model with information about the position of each individual word actually each individual token in the sequence
   + Positional encoding is fixed b/c it comes from a deterministic function, that uses cousin and sin, while positional embedding is adaptive and learned during training and it is flexible